Spirit Untamed: Plot

-In the early 1900s of the Wild West, Milagro Navarro-Prescott performs her trademark act in the circus until she falls from a horse during one of her performances and dies.
-Years later, her young daughter, Fortuna Esperanza "Lucky" Navarro-Prescott, has been living with her aunt Cora and grandfather James in a city on the east coast.
-However, after Lucky lets a squirrel in their house and ruins her grandfather's campaign party, she and Cora head to the western town of Miradero where they will stay with Lucky's father Jim, whom Lucky has not really known of after the incident with Milagro, for the summer.
-On the train over, Lucky notices a kiger mustang running with his herd, and goes to the back of the train to meet him.
-Upon arriving in Miradero, the pair meet local young riders Pru Granger (and her father Al), and Abigail Stone (and her brother Snips).
+In the early 1900s in the Wild West, Milagro Navarro-Prescott performs her trademark act in the circus until she falls from a horse during one of her performances and dies.
+Years later, her young daughter, Fortuna "Lucky" Esperanza Navarro-Prescott, has been living with her aunt Cora and grandfather James in a city on the East Coast.
+However, after Lucky lets a flying squirrel in their house and ruins her grandfather's campaign party, she and Cora head to the western town of Miradero, where they will stay with Lucky's father Jim, whom Lucky has not known after the incident with Milagro, for the summer.
+On the train over, Lucky notices a kiger mustang running with his herd and goes to the back of the train to meet him.
+Upon arriving in Miradero, the pair meets local young riders Pru Granger (and her father Al), and Abigail Stone (and her brother Snips).

-The next day, Lucky goes to a corral where she sees the same horse from before trying to be abusively manhandled by a man named Hendricks.
-Lucky tells Jim and Cora about the horse, thinking he can be her new friend, but Jim does not want Lucky going near the horses after what happened to Milagro.
-Nonetheless, Pru and Abigail help Lucky win over the trust of the horse, whom she names Spirit.
-After a while, Spirit trusts Lucky enough to eat an apple she offers him, and allows her to pet him, sealing their bond.
+The next day, Lucky goes to a corral where she sees the same horse from before.
+A man named Hendricks is trying to break the horse and treating it abusively.
+Lucky tells Jim and Cora about the horse, thinking he can be her new friend, but Jim does not want Lucky to go near the horses after what happened to Milagro.
+Nonetheless, Pru and Abigail help Lucky win over the trust of the horse, whom she names Spirit (naming him after his father from the original movie).
+After a while, Spirit trusts Lucky enough to eat an apple she offers him and allows her to pet him, sealing their bond.